One family’s inspiring journey through trauma, addiction and child welfare

 For more than two years, Kelsey was lost.

-While David continued to use drugs and move between prison and transience, Kelsey entered an abusive relationship.
+While David continued to use drugs and move between prison or jail, and transience, Kelsey entered an abusive relationship.
 Her new boyfriend introduced her to Adderall and began to coerce her with the promise of drugs for money or other favors.
 When he locked her in a bathroom and sexually assaulted her, she fled.

 For the next 2 and a half years, Kelsey alternated between transience and sleeping at her place of employment.
 She had no car, no apartment, and no one to help her.
 Any help she needed came at a cost.